oscarotero/design-tips/posts/002-font-size.md

 <figure>
   <p style="font-size: 13.5px;">
-    This is the smaller text size recommended (13.5 pixels).
+    This is the smaller text size you should use in the interface (13.5 pixels).
 Use only for copyright or similar texts.
   </p>
   <p style="font-size: 12px;">
     This is a text in 12 pixels, many people find it hard to read.
 Please avoid it.